pteichman/gopheracademy-web/content/advent-2014/backoff.md

 use `time.Sleep()` to backoff for simplicity, or it can use `time.After()` and `select` if other signals are in play.

-So if you have a "done" channel to signal that retries should stop:
+e.g. you have a `done` channel to signaling that retries should stop:

 ```go
 func retryConn(done <-chan struct{}) {